collective/collective.pdfdocument/README.rst

 .. image:: https://travis-ci.org/collective/collective.pdfdocument.svg?branch=master
     :target: https://travis-ci.org/collective/collective.pdfdocument

-This package provides PDF metadata extraction and cover image generation for collective.documentfile.
-Please see collective.documentfile for more information.
+This package provides PDF metadata extraction and cover image generation for Plone.
+Please see the collective.filemeta package for more information (at github or PyPI).

 Features
 ---------